pcafrica/DosExtraction/README.md

 Compile
 =======

-In order to generate the executable, first open the *CMakeLists.txt* file (in the top-level folder) and, if necessary, edit it to your needs.
+In order to generate the executables, first open the *CMakeLists.txt* file (in the top-level folder) and, if necessary, edit it to your needs.

 Then create a build directory and move into it: